 Rule 12(c).
 As revised, subdivision (c) governs both the deadline for making pretrial motions and the consequences of failing to meet the deadline for motions that must be made before trial under Rule 12(b)(3).
-The Rule is not intended to and does not affect or supersede statutory provisions that establish the time to make specific motions, such as motions under the Jury Selection and Service Act, 18 U.S.C. § 1867(a).

-As amended, subdivision (c) contains two three paragraphs.
+As amended, subdivision (c) contains four paragraphs.
 Paragraph (c)(1) retains the existing provisions for establishing the time when pretrial motions must be made, and adds a sentence stating that unless the court sets a deadline, the deadline for pretrial motions is the start of trial, so that motions may be ruled upon before jeopardy attaches.
-Subdivision (e) of the 120 present rule contains the language "or by any extension the court provides," which anticipates

-121 that a district court has the discretion to extend the deadline for pretrial motions.
+Subdivision (e) of the present rule contains the language "or by any extension the court provides," which anticipates that a district court has the discretion to extend the deadline for pretrial motions.
 New paragraph

-122 (c)(2) recognizes this discretion explicitly and relocates the Rule's mention of it to a more logical

-123 place - after the provision concerning setting the deadline and before the provision concerning
+(c)(2) recognizes this discretion explicitly and relocates the Rule's mention of it to a more logical place - after the provision concerning setting the deadline and before the provision concerning the consequences of not meeting the deadline.